MatheusBaldi/deep-to-flat-object/README.md

 - It is possíble to determine a prefix to all field names through the `options.pathPrefix`;
 - By default, if the field value is an object with a prototype, it is considered a final value and the recursion stops, preserving the prototype.
 It is possible to disable this behaviour by setting `options.preservePrototype` to `false`.
 In the example below, the `ObjectId` objects have their prototype preserved;

+This project was developed to solve a problem where an object representing the MongoDB ObjectId would lose its prototype after the object being flattened, which caused some unexpected behaviors.
+It was solved by manually setting the prototype to the value of the MongoDB.ObjectId field.
+So, before you try this, I recommend checking this other very interesting project called [flat](https://www.npmjs.com/package/flat).
+That may be better suited for most cases.

 ## Example:
 #### Input
 ```js